ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/mathematical-functions.md

       to confirm that all of the functions in a program communicate with each other in a type-safe fashion.
-    - Use formal statements to defend the validity of the design, implementation, and testing decisions made when solving the problem with the chosen function(s).
+    - Use formal statements to defend the validity of the design, implementation, and testing decisions made when solving a problem with the chosen function(s).